 - Challenging conditions for large vehicles to turn in and out of Cougar Creek Drive

-- Comments on both sides indicating a reduction in speeds and no effect on speeds
+- Comments on both sides: some indicating a reduction in speeds and other that there were no effect on speeds

 - Increased photo radar presence and enforcement was suggested to improve compliance

-- The elimination of the right turn slip lane increased queue lengths and delay at peak times
+- The elimination of the right turn lane increased queue lengths and delay at peak times

 - The change from a Stop to Yield sign on both Cougar Creek Drive exits improved vehicle flow.
 While others suggested that it created a hazardous situation

 - Snow accumulation in the winter would effectively decrease the lane widths, creating narrower lane widths in winter

 - The presence of the traffic calming measures would make snow clearing difficult

 Upper Cougar Creek Intersection - pdf Pilot East Cougar Creek (362 KB)

 Lower Cougar Creek Intersection - pdf Pilot West Cougar Creek (395 KB)